Some of the Gods that are worshipped by the Hindus are as follows:

-Furthermore, the people of India also worship the god of water and ocean called Lord Varuna.
+The people of India also worship the God of water and ocean called Lord Varuna.
 He is the source of water, which sustains life, the water in the rivers, sea and oceans, and even the rains that fall, and at times causes floods.
 Lord Varuna rides on Makara which is a type of holy sea-creature.

 The origin of Lord Kartikeya, the symbol of masculine might, has link with the desperation of Gods for the birth of the much-awaited son of Shiva, who could obliterate the ghastly demon, Taraka.

-He is also known as Anjaneya and is among the most important Gods and Goddesses in the Indian epic Ramayana.
+He is also known as Anjaneya and is among the most important Gods in the Indian epic Ramayana.
 He assisted Lord Rama in recovering Sita from the captivity of Ravana and was blessed with enormous energy and power by the Gods.

 Another most important God of India is Indra who is known as the king of the Gods and the ruler of the heavens.
 He is a great warrior and he is also regarded as the God of rain and thunder.

-In India several natural objects are also worshipped and some of the natural objects are considered as the forms of Indian Gods.
+In India, several natural objects are also worshipped and some of the natural objects are considered as the forms of Indian Gods.